-If you’re a new part-time or a part-time distance learning student (including the Open University) starting your course in academic year 2016/17, you could get a Course Grant to help with course related costs such as books and travel.
+If you’re a new part-time or a part-time distance learning student (including the Open University) you could get a Course Grant to help with course related costs such as books and travel.
 The Course Grant doesn’t need to be paid back.

-Continue reading for more information or go straight to how to apply and other forms.
+Continue reading for more information or go straight to how to apply.

 You could get a Course Grant of up to £1,155.

 How much you get is based on your income (and your partner’s income if applicable):

 |Less than £26,095||Maximum Course Grant of £1,155|